 The result of that experiment was her rabbit started eating the hay which it refused to eat before.

 Having said all of the above, it is imperative that you monitor your pet rabbit and be aware of any habit that it has, food or paying or behavioral.
+Try to give them the only best hay for rabbits.

 Other types of foods should be included